jonathanmorgan/context_text/README.md

 ## OS packages

-If you want to make use of a tastypie XML API for sourcenet information, you'll need to install the "lxml" python package, and to do that, you might need some operating system libraries installed so it will compile.
+If you want to make use of the "lxml" python package, you might need some operating system libraries installed so it will compile.

 On Ubuntu, for example, you'll need: